bernardtse/pandas-challenge/README.md

 The repository contains the following files:

 - **Jupyter Notebook**
-  - [`pycityschools/pycityschools.ipynb`](pycityschools/pycityschools.ipynb): The main notebook containing the analysis and calculations.
+  - [`pycityschools/pycityschools.ipynb`](pycityschools/pycityschools.ipynb) - The main notebook containing the analysis and calculations

 - **Report**
-  - [`REPORT.md`](REPORT.md): A written report summarising the analysis and drawing conclusions from the data.
+  - [`REPORT.md`](REPORT.md) - A written report summarising the analysis and drawing conclusions from the data

 - **Raw Data**
-  - `pycityschools/resources/schools_complete.csv`: The dataset containing information on schools.
+  - [`pycityschools/resources/schools_complete.csv`](pycityschools/resources/schools_complete.csv) - The dataset containing information on schools
-  - `pycityschools/resources/students_complete.csv`: The dataset containing student performance data.
+  - [`pycityschools/resources/students_complete.csv`](pycityschools/resources/students_complete.csv) - The dataset containing student performance data

 ## 3. Deployment
 To run this analysis on your local machine, ensure the following Python libraries are installed: